JonasLong/fixuppinterest/README.md

 ## About

-A simple webservice to that allows url-shortened Pinterest links (like `https://pin.it/<some ID>`) to have their content automatically embedded on other social media sites.
+A simple webservice that allows url-shortened Pinterest links (like `https://pin.it/<some ID>`) to have their content automatically embedded on other social media sites.
 Comparable to fixup- and vx- sites for other social media.

 This project was built from a SpringBoot REST template into a fully functioning dockerized application, complete with CI publishing in ~4 hours.